Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 From 1786 to 1859 the remains of many Parisians were continuously transferred to the catacombs.
 In 1814 they were conditioned for their visit and many of the stored remains were placed in peculiar forms and places for the visitors.

-Book tickets for the catacombs of Paris
+Book a guided tour of the catacombs of Paris

 Tips for visiting the catacombs of Paris

-Wall of skulls in the catacombs| ©Tobias F. Wolf
+Wall of pumpkins in the catacombs| ©Tobias F. Wolf

-Wall of skulls in the catacombs| ©Tobias F. Wolf
+Wall of pumpkins in the catacombs| ©Tobias F. Wolf

-The visit to the catacombs of Paris is very different from other tourist sites so you must take a number of points into account:
+The visit to the catacombs of Paris is very different from other tourist sites so you must take a number of points into account.

-• Inside you can not take pictures with flash
+• Inside you can not take pictures with flash.